ZupIT/horusec-docs/content/en/References/Manager/_index.md

 ## Creating an account

-Manager has a functionality for you to create an account inside Horusec.
+Manager creates an account inside Horusec.
 After your user is created, you just need to confirm the account on your email.

 ![](/docs/image%20%282%29.png)